jordanow/Date-Calculator/README.md

-The Date Calculator
+###The Date Calculator

-Set up environment:
+Environment:
 - The following software will run in any machine which has NodeJS installed.

 How to run:
-- To run the app, simply type `npm start`
+- To run the app, simply type `npm start`.

 Testing:
-- Run `npm install -g mocha` before running the test cases
+- Run `npm install -g mocha` before running the test cases.
-- To run the tests, type `npm test`
+- To run the tests, type `npm test`.